-The aforementioned appropriations of earnings for 2021 and 2020 were consistent with the resolutions of the meeting of the Board of Directors.
 The related information mentioned above can be found on websites such as the Market Observation Post System.

-The cash dividend per share for 2022 was NT\$3.59 per share according with the resolutions of the meeting of the Board of Directors on February 21, 2023.
+The cash dividend per share for 2023 was NT\$3.68 per share according with the resolutions of the meeting of the Board of Directors on February 27, 2024.
 The appropriation of earnings has not yet been approved by the shareholders' meeting as of the reporting date.
 The related information mentioned above can be found on websites such as the Market Observation Post System.